hasantezcan/hasantezcan.github.io/_posts/2018-04-01-Robot-Localization.md

 <em>Figure 2: Probabilistic graphical model </em>

 ### Sensors
 Just as we humans can localizate ourselves using senses, robots use sensors.
 Our agent is equipped with the sensing system composed of a compass and a proximity sensor, which detects obstacles in four directions: north, south, east and west.
 The sensor values are conditionally independent given the position of the robot.
-Moreover, the device is not perfect, the sensor has an error rate of $$ e=0.25 $$.
+Moreover, the device is not perfect, the sensor has an error rate of $$ e=25% $$.

 ### Hidden Markov Models
 The Hidden Markov Model (HMM) is a simple way to model sequential data.
 There exists some state $$X$$ that changes over time.
-It is assumed that this state at time <em>t</em> depends only on previous state in time <em>t-1</em> and not on the events that occurred before (this is known as Markov property).
+It is assumed that this state at time <em>t</em> depends only on previous state in time <em>t-1</em> and not on the events that occurred before ( why known as Markov property).
 We wish to estimate this state $$X$$.
 Unfortunately, we cannot directly observe it, the state is not directly visible (hidden).
 However, we can observe a piece of information correlated with the state, the evidence $$E$$, which helps us to estimate $$X$$.

 {:refdef: style="text-align: center;"}
 ![alt text](https://raw.githubusercontent.com/dtransposed/dtransposed.github.io/master/assets/2/31.png "Example"){:height="80%" width="80%"}